How the school is re-opening safely

 Groupings of children

 - Children will be in “year group pods”.
 This means that they will not mix with other year groups for learning or for playtime.
-Staff will only work in these pods.
-If any staff cross between pods, they will be expected to wear a protected visor.
+Reception and Nursery will operate as one pod.

 - Children will play in separate spaces at playtime.